dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies19](/images/goalies19.png)

-Ward's method, ward.D2, is the most similar HCA to k-means.
+Ward's method, ward.D2, is the most similar HCA linkage to k-means.
 Let's zoom in on it.

 ```r
 col_vec <- ifelse(labels(dends[[4]]) %in% prototypes$`Last Name`,